-Safe for Children – Whether you are worried about small children accidentally taking a swig of your protein drink or you’re thinking of helping your young one get a boost in proteins and other nutrients, this protein powder by Ora is safe for consumption of young children.
-However, make sure you consult your child’s physician prior to giving any type of supplement.
+Safe for Children – Whether you are worried about small children accidentally taking a swig of your protein drink or you’re thinking of helping your young one get a boost in proteins and other nutrients, this protein powder by Ora is safe for the consumption of young children.
+However, make sure you consult your child’s physician prior to giving any type of protein supplement.

 Summary: This all-organic blend of superfoods and pure cocoa makes for a delicious and healthy protein-filled drink.
 You’ll appreciate how it doesn’t cause stomach distress and how it contains 22 gr. of protein per serving.
 Moreover, it also contains a complete amino acid profile so your body is getting all the nutrients it can’t produce on its own.
 The unique blend also means you are getting a boost of clean energy with no crashes.
 Moreover, it also encourages you to develop lean muscles.